-The most important national document in the concerned area is the National Strategy on Alleviation on Poverty and Social Exclusion in the Republic of Macedonia 2010-2020 (adopted in 2010).
+The most important national document in the concerned area is the National Strategy on Alleviation on Poverty and Social Exclusion 2010-2020 (revised in 2012).
 Improving social inclusion, welfare and quality of life of all categories of citizens is among the main aims of the Strategy that is expected to be achieved through coordinated and complementary measures and actions, organized in different areas, such as employment, health care, long-term care, education, transport, social protection, housing, child protection, equal opportunities, etc.

-Through its implementation the Strategy will:
+Through its implementation the Strategy:

-- Promote and increase opportunities which provide that the citizens participate in the educational, labour and general social activities; - Cope with and reduce impediments for solving specific problems of social exclusion of special groups which face these impediments; - Promote social inclusion with children and young people which will provide conditions for long-term opportunities for the future generation; - Strengthen vulnerable communities for quality life and ability to overcome impediments in their well-being.
+- Promotes and increases opportunities which provide that the citizens participate in the educational, labour and general social activities; - Copes with and reducse impediments for solving specific problems of social exclusion of special groups which face these impediments; - Promotes social inclusion with children and young people which will provide conditions for long-term opportunities for the future generation; - Strengthens vulnerable communities for quality life and ability to overcome impediments in their well-being.

-The Government of the Republic of Macedonia is the main implementer and coordinator in the strategy implementation.
+The Government of the former Yugoslav Republic of Macedonia is the main implementer and coordinator in the strategy implementation.
 The ministries are responsible for implementation of the individual strategic goals and measures in line with their obligations.